-Learning Intent: Children will learn what non-fiction/fiction/poetry writing are and write sentences that form a short narrative (real or fictional), a riddle and a fact file.
+Learning Intent: Children will learn what non-fiction/fiction/poetry writing are and write sentences that form a short narrative (real or fictional) and a diary.

 Implementation: Children will continue to build on the phonic knowledge and pre-writing skills learned in Year R to enable them to write.
-Through three learning journeys, children will learn the skills needed to write clearly, accurately and coherently, adapting the language and style and in a range of contexts, purposes and audience.
-This will be done through writing descriptions, captions, information texts, labels, recounts, leading to writing a riddle, an innovation of a story, and a fact file.
+Through two learning journeys, children will learn the skills needed to write clearly, accurately and coherently, adapting the language and style and in a range of contexts, purposes and audience.
+This will be done through writing descriptions, captions, information texts, recounts, leading to writing an innovation of a story, and a diary.

-Impact: Children will demostrate their developing skills, knowledge and understanding to write descriptions, captions, information texts, recounts, simple sequenced sentences, a riddle, a fact file and a story (innovation), applying their growing phonic knowledge.
+Impact: Children will demostrate their developing skills, knowledge and understanding to write descriptions, captions, information texts, recounts, simple sequenced sentences, a diary and a story (innovation), applying their growing phonic knowledge.

-Prior skills and knowledge: As in previous term - know the letters of the alphabet, spelling of common exception words that have been taught, use phonemes and graphemes relating to phases 1-5, segmenting to read and spell, using 'ing' and 'ed' where no changes are needed in the root word, begin to use correct letter formation, say out loud what they are going to write about, begin to use some story or topic related vocabulary, composing a sentence orally before writing, write simple sentences using the simple pronoun 'I', write simple sentences starting with nouns/pronouns, leave spaces between words, capital letters and full stops, join words using 'and', spell days of the week, using s / es for plurals, begin to spell contractions, re-read written work for sense, sequence sentences to form short narratives, use question marks, join clauses using 'and', capital letters for days of the week, use the prefix 'un', add suffixes 'er' and 'est' where no changes needed in spelling of root word, use simple prepositions, organise ideas/events, use time related words, numbers, ordering of pictures/ captions, write reliably formed simple and compound sentences, use exclamation marks, simple noun phrases, discuss work using appropriate terminology such as capital letter, word, singular, plural, full stop, question mark, etc.
+Prior skills and knowledge: As in previous term - know the letters of the alphabet, spelling of common exception words that have been taught, use phonemes and graphemes relating to phases 1-5, segmenting to read and spell, using 'ing' and 'ed' where no changes are needed in the root word, begin to use correct letter formation, say out loud what they are going to write about, begin to use some story or topic related vocabulary, compose a sentence orally before writing, write simple sentences using the simple pronoun 'l', write simple sentences starting with nouns/pronouns, leave spaces between words, capital letters and full stops, joining words using 'and', spell days of the week, use s / es for plurals, begin to spell contractions, re-read written work fo sense, sequence sentences to form short narratives, use question marks, join clauses using 'and', capital letters for days of the week.

+New skills and knowledge: beginning to use the preix 'un', adding suffixes 'er' and 'est' where no changes needed in spelling of root word, using simple prepositions, organising ideas/events, using time related words, numbers, ordering of pictures/ captions, writing reliably formed simple and compound sentences, using exclamation marks, simple noun phrases, discuss work using appropriate terminology such as capital letter, word, singular, plural, full stop, question mark, etc.